MileHacker Logo

 Beyond the main tourist circuit, Casablanca offers several lesser-known spots that provide unique experiences and insights.

-The Central The bazaar is a sensory delight, brimming with fresh produce, colorful flowers, aromatic spices, plus an extensive array of olives.
+The Central The bazaar is a sensory delight, brimming with fresh fruits and vegetables, colorful flowers, aromatic spices, plus an extensive array of olives.
 Its famous section is the fresh seafood area, where you can select your fish, and a nearby restaurant will cook it on the spot.

 Central Market

 A bustling market offering fresh produce, flowers, spices, and olives.
-Known for its fresh seafood, which can be cooked on site.
+Known for its fresh seafood, which may be cooked on site.

 Aspects